rzzzwilson/DigitalVFO/README.rst

 frequency display by pressing down on the encoder knob and then rotating it.
 With the knob up, rotation just increments or decrements the selected digit with over- and under-flow occurring to the left of the selected digit.
-This is pretty much they way everybody it.
+This is pretty much the way everybody does it.

 It would also be nice if the VFO remembered the frequency and selected digit if the power is lost and then restored.
+Use the on-board EEPROM for this, as well as remembered frequencies.

+We may have to come up with some way of having a simple menu-driven method
+of:

+* Saving/restoring frequencies
+* Adjusting various internal parameters such as clock scaling, etc.

+We could possibly drop into the menu system if the encoder knob is held down for some length of time.